frederic-perez/AmE-dictionary/data/dictionary.md

 __cast<sup>2</sup>__ _n_ :two::astonished: _A growing cast of lawyers is signing up to defend President Donald Trump and his associates._
 __castigation__ _n_
 __castle__ :mute:[cas~~t~~le]
+__castles in the sky__ _idiom_ Dreams, hopes, or plans that are impossible, unrealistic, or have very little chance of succeeding.
 __castoff__ _n_
 __casual__ _He put on casual clothes._
 __casualties__